Core Web Vitals is a major Google update of 2021 and it has impacted the Google Web Search at various levels.

 - Each of the Core Web Vitals represents a definite metric of the user experience, is measurable within the website field, and it reflects the real-world user experience.

 - Core Web Vitals metrics keep on evolving with Google Updates.
 The current important metrics to focus on are:

 - Largest Contentful Paint (LCP): It measures the loading performance of your web pages.
 To provide a good user experience, LCP should occur within 2.5 seconds of when the page first starts loading.

 - First Input Delay (FID): It measures the interactivity and responsiveness of the web pages.
 To provide a good user experience, pages should have an FID of 100 milliseconds or less.

 - Cumulative Layout Shift (CLS): It measures the visual stability of the website user interface.
 To provide a good user experience, pages should maintain a CLS of 0.1. or less.

 - Free SEO Tools Thanks to our friends at Google, there are many FREE online tools to help measure your core web vitals, a few are:

 - Once you have measured the Core Web Vitals of your website, you will see a lot of opportunities to improve user experience and website rankings.
 Following the recommendations in the report, you can help your website to climb up in the web search rankings.

-- Call the Pro’s If you need help improving the Performance and the Health of your website, our SEO team is committed to improving the health and performance of your website.
+- Call the Pros If you need help to improve the Performance and the Health of your website, our SEO team is committed to improving the health and performance of your website.
 Contact us and sign up for your website for improved performance.